mal5482/2018CS109A_FinalProject_G18/EDA.md

 ![Imaging](/images/imaging.png)

 **Interpretation**
 All the six imaging brain features are pretty normally distributed, except for the Ventricles_bl.
-We may need to consider to transform it later in analysis.
+We may need to consider to scale it later in analysis.

 ### <a name="2.Box plot"></a> b.
 Box plot
 ```py